 You might think that there is no right or wrong color in a presentation, but various studies have shown the impact of color on people and brands.
 For instance, black might symbolize seriousness and even courage and elegance.
 Green might symbolize the color of nature, life, and peace.
 It also shows a sense of growth and stability.

-Keep in mind that people are often judged by their physical appearance, and when choosing a color in your presentation, it’s the appearance of your content and presentation that can have maximum impact.
+Keep in mind that people are often judged by their physical appearance, and when choosing a color in your presentation, it’s the appearance of your content and presentation that can have the maximum impact.

 Focus on using a color wheel to guide you in choosing the best combination of colors for your presentation.